wac-fiit/wac-textbook-english/book-src/dojo/03.ServiceMesh/040-secure-connection.md

-# Bezpečné pripojenie k aplikácii protokolom HTTPS
+# Secure Connection to the Application via HTTPS

 ---